Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 Wow!
 You made it through.
 Or maybe you skimmed it.
 Either way, I hope it is obvious that Kinemation has a lot going on to make everything work seamlessly.
-Fortunately, conversion does most of the heavy lifting for you.
+Fortunately, baking does most of the heavy lifting for you.
 So actually getting started with simple skinned meshes couldn’t be easier!

 [Continue to Part 2](Getting%20Started%20-%20Part%202.md)